WICG/EventListenerOptions/explainer.md

 ```

 Now rather than the browser having to block scrolling whenever there is any touch or wheel listener, it can do so only when there are *non-passive* listeners (see [TouchEvents spec](http://w3c.github.io/touch-events/#cancelability)).  `passive` listeners are free of performance side-effects.

+So **by marking a touch or wheel listener as `passive`, the developer is promising the handler won't call `preventDefault` to disable scrolling.**  This frees the browser up to respond to scrolling immediately without waiting for JavaScript, thus ensuring a reliably smooth scrolling experience for the user.

 ## Removing the need to cancel touch events